Lockegogo/FDU_HW/DATA620004/MidTerm/README.md

 000008 0.532489 175 184 232 201
 ```

-**Training set**: The trainval set in VOC2007 and the trainval set in VOC2012 were used as the training set, a total of 16551 images.
+**Training set**: The trainval set in VOC2007 and the trainval set in VOC2012 are used as the training set, a total of 16551 images.

 **Test set**: The test set in VOC2007 is used as the test set, a total of 4952 images.